How to hire German employees

 Use XING

 German professionals and businesses mainly use the XING digital platform.
-Like LinkedIn (in Dutch), XING offers advertising opportunities, groups, and business opportunities.
+Like LinkedIn, XING offers advertising opportunities, groups, and business opportunities.
 The platform is also a good place to recruit personnel or find new customers.

 You can also recruit employees by posting a job opening on the website of the Bundesagentur für Arbeit, which is similar to the Dutch Employee Insurance Agency, UWV.
 EURopean Employment Services (EURES) also offer employment services in the border region of the Netherlands and Germany.